Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Differentiability

 Differentiability refers to the existence of a derivative at each point in an open interval (a, b).
-A function is differentiable if it has a defined slope at every point in the interval.
-For the function f(x) = √(x(1 − x)), we must verify that it is differentiable on (0, 1) by checking if the derivative exists and is continuous throughout this interval, ensuring no sharp corners or vertical tangents.
+A function is differentiable if it has a defined tangent at every point in the interval, meaning it is smooth without any sharp corners or cusps.
+Differentiability is a necessary condition for applying the Mean Value Theorem.

 Recommended video: